 School districts should consider carefully any children in such situations before immediately applying this provision retroactively.
 Equally, plans should begin to be developed now for anticipation of the new school year; particularly to address those with previous previously religious exemptions.

-For more information about the immunization change in law, contact Douglas Gerhardt or the Harris Beach attorney you work most closely with.
+For more information about the immunization change in law, contact Jeffrey Weiss or the Harris Beach attorney you work most closely with.